cpdata/meshmind/RECOMMENDATIONS.md

 - Document usage patterns for each graph backend (memory/sqlite/memgraph/neo4j) inside `docs/` and keep the docs-guard mapping current so contributors know which pages to update when modules change.
 - Add Makefile targets for running Celery workers and seeding demo data once infrastructure is provisioned (potentially reusing the new Docker Compose stacks).
-- Broaden pytest coverage with cross-backend integration tests (Memgraph/Neo4j) and failure injection to complement the new graph retrieval, CLI admin, counts smoke, and maintenance backoff tests.
+- Broaden pytest coverage with cross-backend integration tests (Memgraph/Neo4j) and failure injection to complement the new graph retrieval, CLI admin, counts smoke, benchmark, and maintenance backoff tests.
 - Cache dependencies and split lint/test jobs in CI for faster feedback once the dependency stack stabilizes.
 - Maintain the new `run/install_setup.sh` and `run/maintenance_setup.sh` automation scripts alongside provisioning docs so environment bootstrap stays reproducible, and document timezone-aware timestamp expectations when integrating with downstream stores.